MisterDA/love-release/README.md

 `-x`  Exclude file or directory.

+#### WINDOWS
+`--win-icon`    Path to an ico file to use.

 #### MAC OS X
+`--osx-icon`               Path to an icns file to use.
-`--maintainer-name`    Set the maintainer’s name.
+`--osx-maintainer-name`    Set the maintainer’s name.
 Provide it for OS X CFBundleIdentifier.

 #### DEBIAN
 `--description`      Set the description of your project.
 `--homepage`         Set the homepage of your project.
 `--maintainer-email` Set the maintainer’s email.
-`--maintainer-name`  Set the maintainer’s name.
+`--deb-maintainer-name`  Set the maintainer’s name.
-`--package-name`     Set the name of the package and the command that will be used to launch your game.
+`--deb-package-name`     Set the name of the package and the command that will be used to launch your game.
                          By default, it is the name of your project converted to lowercase, with eventual spaces replaced by dashes.
-`--package-version`  Set the version of your package.
+`--deb-package-version`  Set the version of your package.

 #### ANDROID
 Note that every argument passed to the options should be alphanumerical, with eventual underscores (i.e. [a-zA-Z0-9\_]), otherwise you'll get errors.
 `--activity`            The name of the class that extends GameActivity.
                         By default it is the name of the project with ‘Activity’ appended, eventual spaces and dashes replaced by underscores.
-`--maintainer-name` Set the maintainer’s name.
+`--apk-maintainer-name` Set the maintainer’s name.
                         It must be only alphanumerical characters, with eventual underscores.
-`--package-name`    Set the name of the package.
+`--apk-package-name`    Set the name of the package.
                         By default, it is the name of your project, with eventual spaces replaced by underscores.
+`--apk-package-version` Set the version of your package.
 `--update-android`      Update the love-android-sdl2.git repository used in the cache.
-`--package-version`         Set the version of your package.

 #### OTHERS
 `--clean`     Clean the cache located in `~/.cache/love-release`.